SDD-Time-Traveler-Team/EZcalendar-Web/README.md

 1. Create a PostgreSQL database on your local machine or a cloud service provider.

 2. Put key information of the database in environmental variables.
 You can do it in this way:
-   Create `.env` file under `/EZcalendar-Web` folder, and add the following lines to it.
+   Create a `.env` file under the `/EZcalendar-Web` folder, and add the following lines.

    ```
    DBUSER=your_database_user